avrebarra/avrebarra.github.io/_posts/2022-03-04-why-i-love-using-post-for-all-my-restful-endpoints.md

 No hidden meaning.
 No additional docs to read.
 No additional links to click.
 We know it when we read it.

 Yes the reason we agreed on RESTful rules is to make things readable and descriptive.
-But I find that the excessive usage of GET/POST/PUT and rulings kinda made some, especially junior, developer made things even weirder, especially on more complex endpoints or involving resource relations.
+But I find that the excessive usage of GET/POST/PUT and rulings kinda made some, especially junior, developer made things even weirder, especially when pulled to further more complex endpoints or endpoints involving resource relations, where the conventions are rather bit vague there.
 IMO.

 I'm talking about some routes like: `GET /authors/A/books/borrowers/, GET /accounts/resetpassword/options, POST /accounts/resetpassword`